Document Search Examples

 2. Use LLM to transform natural language questions into SQL queries

-Description-Based Document Search
+Description-based Document Search

 For documents that can't be distinguished by metadata, use LLM-generated descriptions for document selection.